Peludópolis: Production

 A year into production for the film, president Yrigoyen was ousted by a military coup d'état, and production on the film halted.

 Still wanting this film to see the light of day, Cristiani began de-emphasizing Yrigoyen and the sharks and started adding in the generals that overthrew Yrigoyen as the heroes.
 During this time, Cristiani added an everyman character named Juan Pueblo to act as the moral center of the film.
 After the delay and plot rearrangement, Peludópolis was finally released on 16 September 1931.

-The single most notable feature of Peludópolis was the fact that it was the first animated film to be released with sound.
+The single most notable feature of Peludópolis was that it was the first animated film to be released with sound.
 Cristiani added this feature partway through production, before the plot had been rearranged, using the Vitaphone sound-on-disc system to record the sound that was to play alongside the film.
 While sound-on-film systems did exist at the time, Argentine theaters were simply unable to support the system.
 Peludópolis included multiple songs during the film, none of which are known to exist.